28 - 30 JUNE | CAPE TOWN, SOUTH AFRICA

 Due to ongoing concerns with the Covid-19 pandemic, it has been decided to:

-1. host the conference as a virtual/online gathering and on new dates: 28 – 30 June 2021
+The conference will be hosted as a virtual/online gathering and on new dates: 28 – 30 June 2021

-2. extend the abstract submission deadline to: 10 November 2020
+Please note that the abstract submission deadline has been extended to 30 November 2020

 Coloniality as Knowledge and Being: Experiences of and Responses to Power

 We invite analyses of enduring colonial power asymmetries, as well as responses to these asymmetries, in the two realms mentioned below as they are experienced especially but not exclusively through language and communication:

 Knowledge e.g. labelling and conceptualisations of epistemologies of the South and the North, language (policy) and epistemicide, epistemological access, gate-keeping politics in publishing, educational language policies and inequalities in knowledge production, constitution of knowledge about language in the global South, language in the constitution of knowledge about the global South, canonisation of literary and other performative aesthetics, etc.

 Being e.g. universalisation of a Eurocentric embodied cultural capital and habitus, language in interlocking systems of dehumanization, black as semiotics and the precarity of black alterity, semiotic technologies of invalidation and disadvantage, etc.

 Contributions on the de/coloniality of knowledge or being, in academia and in society, may be made from within specialisations in linguistics, or from a range of other standpoints (e.g. cultural studies, anthropology, literature, psychology, education, philosophy, sociology, musicology, dramatic arts, media studies, etc.), especially as they intersect with language and communication.
 Relevant papers from these perspectives may thus be presented on topics related to the following thematic clusters, among others:

 De/coloniality, Southern Theory, Southern Epistemologies, Postcolonialism, Africanisation, etc.